opencypher/cypherdb/src/content/docs/cypher/index.md

 query languages, most of its semantics can be understood as mappings to relational algebra operators for selections, joins, projections and aggregations.

-Kuzu implements openCypher's[^1] standard predicates and expressions.
-The following sections in this chapter cover all Cypher statements, clauses, expressions and functions implemented in Kuzu.
+CypherDB implements openCypher's[^1] standard predicates and expressions.
+The following sections in this chapter cover all Cypher statements, clauses, expressions and functions implemented in CypherDB.

 ## Statements vs. clauses